 In 1951, the first SPAB course was held, and since then, it has trained tens of thousands of professionals from the public and private sectors, including English Heritage and the National Trust.

-Described by Dame Liz Forgan, former chair of the Heritage Lottery Fund, as the best course she’d been on, it provides a mixture of expert lectures on subjects such as conservation philosophy, stonework, lime, historic structures and timber repairs.
+Described by Dame Liz Forgan, former chair of the Heritage Lottery Fund, as the best course she’d been on, it includes a blend of professional lectures on themes such as conservation philosophy, stonework, lime, ancient structures and timber repairs.

-Delegates also take part in site visits to historic buildings under repair.
+Delegates also take part in site visits to historic structures under repair.

-Uncertainty in the building sector is leading professionals, including those who care for public buildings, to seek to increase their knowledge base and extend their offering.
+Uncertainty in the building sector is pushing professionals, particularly those who care for public buildings, to strive to enhance their knowledge base and extend their offering.

-As well as afternoon site visits in the London area, there will be a two-day tour (normally Wednesday and Thursday) to conservation work taking place at a site in a different region of the country.
+As addition as afternoon site visits in the London area, there will be a two-day tour (usually Wednesday and Thursday) to conservation work taking place at a site in a different section of the country.

-Over the five days, delegates will be introduced to methods evolved and proved by SPAB for over 130 years.
-Lecturers are all established, practising architects and experts from other related fields.
+Over the five days, attendees will be introduced to methodologies created and proved by SPAB for over 130 years.
+Lecturers are all established, practising architects and professionals from other connected professions.